 Since your guest list will be at a manageable size, you will have the opportunity to personalize their experience before, during, and after your wedding with unique and thoughtful touches.
 Our wedding guru, Lora, says that flexibility is key and personal touches really make the experience intimate and one-of-a-kind.
 Instead of printing invitations, consider hand-lettering or customized calligraphy.
 Some other ideas to make your guests feel special: Give everyone a personalized name card at their table or on their seat, hand out goodie bags with party favors from your favorite local shops, or create wedding weekend welcome baskets with special notes to each guest coming in from out of town.

-Some of our favorite things to include in welcome kits:
+Some of our favorite things to include in micro wedding welcome kits: